07naitik/polymarket-analysis/analyses/market_attraction.md

 ----------

 The analysis reveals clear patterns in new user acquisition across market categories, with significant concentration in the "Other" category and strong performance in Politics and Technology & AI markets.
 This suggests opportunities for category refinement and targeted growth strategies, while also highlighting potential areas for market development and user engagement improvement.

-### Next Steps

--   Detailed analysis of "Other" category composition
--   Investigation of user retention rates by category
--   Assessment of seasonal trends in category performance
--   User survey to understand category preferences